bingokorean/my-review-notes/review/neural-architectures-for-named-entity-recognition.md

 ### ~~3.
 Transition-Based Chunking Model~~

 ### 4. Input Word Embeddings
-[모델 그림 참조] [전략1] Since many languages have **orthographic or morphological evidence** that something is a name (or not a name), we want representations that are sensitive to the spelling of words.
+[[PPT]](https://1drv.ms/p/s!AllPqyV9kKUrgju5EEGUgHB7-3gy) [전략1] Since many languages have **orthographic or morphological evidence** that something is a name (or not a name), we want representations that are sensitive to the spelling of words.
 We therefore use a model that constructs representations of words from representations of the ***characters***. [전략2] Secondly, names which may individually be quite varied, appear in **regular contexts** in large corpora.
 Therefore, we use ***embeddings*** learned from a large corpus that are sensitive to word order. [전략3] Finally, to prevent the models from depending on one representations or the other too strongly (=good generalization), we use ***dropout*** training.

 #### 4.1 Charater-based models of words
 Instead of hand-engineering prefix and suffix information about words, we use character-level word representations.